Cost Of Living For a Single Person in London 2025

 MINIMUM AVERAGE MAXIMUM

-Chart showing the prices and cost of utility, energy, water, and gas in London
+Chart showing the prices and cost of utility, energy, water, and gas for a single person in London

 Utility cost (monthly)